Pinpointe Web Analysis

 Forklift batteries contain as much as 432 pounds of sulfuric acid.
 Even a fraction of this load creates an immediate risk to safety and equipment, and must be dealt with as quickly as possible.

 Baking soda will eventually neutralize large spills, but meanwhile the acid will spread across a larger area.
 Warehousing operations are much better off with a product that simultaneously neutralizes and absorbs spills, like BHS AcidSorb sorbent from Solus Group.
-Baking Soda

 Forklift battery spills can occur anywhere in the warehouse.